 Criteria for Dean’s List eligibility are published in the Undergraduate Bulletin.

 Academic Performance and Progression

-The Director of the Office of Admissions and Student Services will notify the chair of Academic Standards Committee and the Director of the Undergraduate Program of names of students with less than a C- or assigned a temporary grade such as an IN or AB in any required nursing course within 24 hours of receipt of the official grade sheets submitted by faculty.
+To remain a student in good academic standing, all students must earn a C- or above in all required nursing courses.
+The Assistant Dean of the OSA notifies the chair of the Committee and the Director of the Undergraduate Program of the students who earned less than a C- or who received a temporary grade such as an IN, WD or AB in any required nursing course.
+This notification occurs within 24 hours of receipt of the official grade sheets submitted by faculty.